zachmay/inventorium/report.md

 This function also operates in the `Handler` monad, but it returns `()`, or "unit", a meaningless value we do not care about.
-In this incomplete implementation, we simply use pattern matching to determine whether an authentication token was supplied at all.
+In this incomplete implementation, we use pattern matching to determine whether an authentication token was supplied at all.
 If not, our computation fails with a `ServantErr` corresponding to HTTP `401 Unauthorized`.
-This error result short-circuits the evaluation of subsequent computations and that `ServantErr` value is used by Servant to issue an appropriate HTTP response.
+This error result short-circuits the evaluation of subsequent computations and the `ServantErr` value can be used by Servant to issue an appropriate HTTP response.

 When an authentication token is present, we simply yield `()` which further computations can ignore and proceed normally.
-A full implementation would need to check against some data store to ensure that the authentication token is valid.
-If not, the computation would again fail with a similar `ServantErr`.
+A full implementation would need to check against a database to ensure that the supplied authentication token is valid.
+If not, the computation would fail with an appropriate `ServantErr`.

-From there, we call `fetchBuildingOr404`, another computation in the `Handler` monad.
+Once the user's credentials are checked, we call `fetchBuildingOr404`, another computation in the `Handler` monad.
 This function takes a building ID and will query the database for it, either yieldng the resulting `Building` value or failing with a `ServantErr` corresponding to HTTP `404 Not Found`.

-Then we attempt to fetch the rooms associated with the building.
+Upon successfully retrieving a `Building` record, we attempt to fetch the rooms associated with the building if requested via the `expand` query string parameter.
 We use a `where` clause to define that operation without cluttering the main flow of the function.
-If `BuildingExpandRooms` is among the options in `expand`, we pull in the associated rooms, if not we just yield `Nothing` to indicate that we did not attempt to retrieve them.

-Finally, we create a `BuildingDetail` record that contains our `Building` (using Persistent's `Entity` type which ties a record with its database ID) along with the associated rooms if requested, and yield that as the result of our `Handler` computation.
-At this point, our code is done.
-Servant uses the type-level API definition to marshall values from Haskell data types into whatever encodings are needed and builds up the HTTP response to return to the client.
+Finally, we create a `BuildingDetail` record that contains our `Building` (using Persistent's `Entity` type which links a record with its database ID) along with the associated rooms if requested.
+The handler yields that value as the result of our its computation.
+At this point, the handler is finished.
+Servant uses the type-level API definition to marshall the resulting value into whatever encoding was requested and builds up the HTTP response to return to the client.

 **Wiring Things Together**

-With all these details in place, wiring our application together is not all that complicated.
+With all these details in place, wiring our application together is relatively simple.
 The API server executable starts up when the API server container is brought online.
 Its entry point is the `main` function in `src/site/Main.hs`.